 The fear of missing out drives a lot of social behavior.
 With the right triggers you can use your audience’s fear of missing out to spur them to make a purchase.

-Many app integrations exist to help retailers increase ecommerce sales using this method.
+Many app integrations exist to help retailers increase online sales using this method.
 One of the more popular apps, called FOMO, combines both the fear of missing out and social proof.

 When customers browse your store, the app shows small notifications indicating that others have purchased specific products — visitors begin to see the popularity of an item.